 - For the repair of worn out cells and tissues, egg whites are a good source of protein.
 Vegetarians can eat lentils (daal) and nuts.
 Chik pea and besan are very good sources of protein

 - To prevent high cholesterol and improve good cholesterol in blood, use mustard oil and olive oil for cooking

 - Five to six small meals in a day help in digestion and prevent fatigue

 - Oats porridge, daliya and upma with vegetables is an excellent breakfast for seniors

-- Drink about 2 litres of water in a day to prevent dehydration.
+- Drink about 2 liters of water in a day to prevent dehydration.
 In old age muscle density reduces and susceptibility to dehydration is always very high, especially in summer

-One way to be sure that your elderly loved ones are eating well is by hiring eldercare professional.
+One way to be sure that your elderly loved ones are eating well is by hiring eldercare professionals.